Home insurance to cover properties in probate

 - Obtaining the death certificate

-- Confirming your authority as the executor of the estate
+- Confirming your role as the executor of the estate

-- Calculating the value of the deceased person’s estate and whether it will be liable for inheritance tax.
+- Calculate the value of the deceased person’s estate and whether inheritance tax is due.

 - Attending a Probate Registry interview and swearing an executor’s oath.

 Our home insurance is able to cover your property whether it is occupied or not whilst it is awaiting sale.
 You can choose basic cover or more enhanced options if there are contents within the property.
 We’re happy to discuss your options to make sure you have the right cover in place.